JabRef/jabref/docs/requirements/index.md

 It is important that there is no empty line directly after the heading.

+{: note}
+One needs to add `<!-- markdownlint-disable-file MD022 -->` to the end of the file, because the id of the requirement needs to follow the heading directly.

 ## Linking implementations

 Then, one writes down at the requirement.